 - Conducting collection or processing of the data.

 In general, and as a practical rule, if data generated at the MSPL is utilized in one of the more significant sections of a manuscript (for example, in the results or discussion sections), then co-authorship may be required.
 But, if mass spectrometric data is used, for example, only as confirmatory tool of the purification of the correct protein or mutant, then an acknowledgment might be more adequate.

-We request that final versions of publications (posters or papers) to which the MSPL has contributed are provided for MSPL records.
+11. The MSPCL requests that final versions of publications (posters or papers) to which the MSPCL has contributed are provided for MSPCL records.

 12. The MSPCL will keep electronic records of all samples analyzed at the facility for at least three years following submission of results.